 Heirloom tomatoes are plentiful right now, but soon won’t be.
-Don’t fret though, if you don’t have access to colorful heirlooms this recipe is delicious made with plain old red tomatoes.
+Don’t fret though, if you don’t have access to colorful heirlooms The Caprese Stack Salad is delicious made with plain old red tomatoes as well!
 I was lucky enough to have friends with amazing tomato gardens that gave me the beauties you see here.

 (This post contains affiliate links.
 I may make a commission from sales but your price stays the same)

 This salad looks pretty spectacular but it’s as easy to make as dicing and slicing tomatoes and cheese and stacking them up on a bed of baby greens, then drizzling with a traditional balsamic vinaigrette.
 A favorite for summer in our house because it’s a light meal all by itself, but also makes a perfect side dish to just about any main course!
 I serve this salad with beef, chicken and pasta!